 Brendan: Well, what are you doing now at your new job?

-Mike: Well, I am an Administrative Assistant for a company called Multi-Max.
-I have done a little training, but I do not know what the full job entails.
+Mike: Well, I am an Administrative Assistant for a company called full job entails.
 From what I have seen, it is mostly inputting data into the computer and following up on customers' orders.